 - As appropriate, share the link to the government’s information about becoming a sponsor https://www.gov.uk/uk-visa-sponsorship-employers

 - If appropriate, you can offer to complete some temporary work for 3-4 months after your studies finish and before your visa expires.
 This may give you more opportunity to convince the employer to take you on longer-term once they can see how you contribute to the business.

-Christian Jameson-Warren, Loughborough University
+Christian Jameson-Warren, formally of Loughborough University